jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Testing guideline

 The skeleton below can be used for the wrapper test file of a solver name `FooBar`.
-A few bridges are used to give examples, you can find more in the bridge documentation.
+A few bridges are used to give examples, you can find more bridges in the [Bridges](@ref) section.
 ```julia
 using MathOptInterface
 const MOI = MathOptInterface